wiiktaru/learn-jenkins-app/README.md

-## This is not my own code - this is a practice project from Udemy course "Jenkins: Jobs, Pipelines, CI/CD and DevOps for Beginners"
+## This is not my own code - this is a practice project from Udemy course "Jenkins: Jobs, Pipelines, CI/CD and DevOps for Beginners" which I follow step-by-step

 # Learn Jenkins App